julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, December 21, 2024.
+Sunday, December 22, 2024.
 Quote of the day:

-> "When I examine myself and my methods of thought I come to the conclusion that the gift of fantasy has meant more to me than my talent for absorbing positive knowledge." - Albert Einstein
+> "To give thanks in solitude is enough.
+Thanksgiving has wings and goes where it must go.
+Your prayer knows much more about it than you do." - Victor Hugo